amirfhg/patent_embeddings/README.md

 <img src="https://github.com/user-attachments/assets/da2b3832-c26f-4b20-b709-3efd9a4be357" alt="embed_space" width="400"/>

-# Breakdown of Innovation Trends (using RAG)
+# Breakdown of Innovation Trends (using Retrieval-Augmented Generation (RAG))
 Innovation trends are vectors that point in a direction in our embedding space.
 This vector may refer to a set of technological domains that can be revealed using the most aligned patents with it.
 For example, we can describe the innovation trend in month 't' by finding the top 5% of patents regarding cosine similarity and prompt LLMs to read, identify, and interpret the technological domain that is receiving the most attention according to innovation trend in month 't'.

 'innovation_trend.py' implements this idea by first calculating innovation trends for every month, finding most similar patents to it, and using RAG prompt gpt-4o to produce innovation trend reports based on those patents.
 Below is the example of brief reports for the month of January 2023:

 ""

+Alternatively, one can rely on LLM's ability to read patents and identify innovation trends as a complement to the methodology discussed above.
+This way the model's response benefits from focusing on the content of a carefully selected set of patents -- among hundreds of thousands of patents -- based on our methodology.
+The aim here is to improve LLM's ability to identify emerging innovation hotspots without forcing it to read unimportant (cos(\vec{\text{innovation trend}}, )) patents.
+This reduces the noise and improves the relevance and interpretability in LLM's response.

-In addition, one can rely on LLMs to identify innovation trends as a complement to the methodology discussed above.
-To do so, I first collect the innovation reports for multiple months during a period (e.g. Jan-Dec 2023) produced by gpt-4o.
+To implement this, I first collect the innovation reports for multiple months during a period (e.g. Jan-Dec 2023) produced by gpt-4o.
 Then I prompt the model to read the reports and describe possible innovation themes emerging over that period.
-This way the model's response benefits from the content of carefully selected patents -- among hundreds of thousands of patents -- based on our methodology that aims to identify emerging innovation hotspots.
 Below is an example of such report for the year 2023:

 ""